 Looking for a chance to learn about or develop your leadership skills?
 You’ve found the right place to do it.
 Co-Curricular Programs is home to multiple leadership programs and initiatives tailored for Loyola students.
-These programs, through the Ignatius Loyola Institute for Values Education (iLIVE), can help you discover your own personal leadership style, develop your strengths and talents, and apply your unique skills!
+These programs can help you discover your own personal leadership style, develop your strengths and talents, and apply your unique skills!
 Get to know other student leaders on campus and create your legacy of leadership at Loyola.

 StrengthsQuest is a development program that provides you with the skills to discover, develop and apply your unique individual talents throughout your Loyola experience.
 The StrengthsQuest Program was created by the Gallup Organization and is grounded in positive psychology.
-StrengthsQuest is used by universities nationwide and has become a common language for over 700,000 participants.
+StrengthsQuest is used by over 600 universities nationwide and has become a common language for over 1 million participants.

 As a leader in one of Loyola's 80+ organizations, students can gain practical skills and experiences to use at Loyola and beyond.
 Student leader training includes leadership workshops, officer resources, transition materials, and by-request workshops.
 Click here for organization resources.
-To rquest a customized workshop for your organization, email Heather Roundtree, Director of Co-Curricular Programs, at email@example.com.
+To request a customized workshop for your organization, email Caitlin Dobson, Assistant Director of Leadership and Student Engagement, at firstname.lastname@example.org

 This annual leadership awards ceremony hosted each spring recognizes students, student organizations, faculty, and staff that have displayed outstanding leadership and service to the Loyola University New Orleans community.
-Award nominations will be available in Spring 2013.
-The ceremony recognizing nominees and award winners will be held on Tuesday, April 30, 2013.
+Award nominations will be available on OrgSync from February 23, 2015 - March 23, 2015.
+The ceremony recognizing nominees and award winners will be held on April 28, 2015.
 Find out more information at the Magis Student Leadership Awards website.

 Are you interested in higher education?
 The NASPA Undergraduate Fellows program is a semi-structured mentoring program for undergraduate students wishing to explore and better understand the field of student affairs and/or higher education.
 This national program is sponsored by the National Association of Student Personnel Administrators.
 This program for juniors and seniors requires a one-year commitment during which students meet regularly with their assigned mentor and work on a collaborative project.
-Learn more about the NUFP experience by visiting the NUFP webpage.
-If you are interested in applying to be a NUFP, please contact Courtney Williams, Assistant Director of Campus Activities at firstname.lastname@example.org.
+If you are interested in applying to be a NUFP, please contact Courtney Williams, Associate Director of Co-Curricular Programs at email@example.com.